sidhu177/presentation-aws-lambda/PITCHME.md

  - Its important to note that AWS Lambda is not for managing underlying resources.
  - Retries happen when functions fail.
 Functions fail if it maxes out on provided time or if the input is wrong or unparseble and other contraints
  - scope of the functions should be self contained and stateless

++++

+### Things to Keep Note
+*Cold Start* This is the phenomenon of the function taking a longer time when it initializes for the first run.
+Successive runs take much shorter time.
+Cold start times are different for various programming languages

 ---